-UNSW Australia was the first University in Australia to graduate students with a MD in December 2013 and all local students have been enrolled in the program since 2014.
+UNSW Australia was the first University in Australia to graduate students with a MD in December 2013.

 The UNSW Medicine program is a six year integrated program which leads to the awarding of two degrees concurrently – a Bachelor of Medical Studies (BMed) and a Doctor of Medicine (MD).
 The awarding of the MD recognises the high level of knowledge, skills, critical thinking, independent learning and clinical experience attained by UNSW Medicine graduates.
 The MD is a Masters degree and not a research degree.

 UNSW Medicine students benefit from a range of learning approaches and the integration of the scientific foundation of medicine and real world clinical experiences.
 Interacting with patients during hospital visits begins in the first semester in Year 1 and continues through the 6 years.

 UNSW Medicine students will become proficient in scenario-based learning (on campus and medical simulations), practice-based learning (patient contact in real health care settings) and independent reflective learning (self-directed research and learning).